Ipuch/spartacus-shoulder-kinematic-dataset/README.md

 variable type: string
 The experimental means used in the article:
 - intra cortical pins
+- biplanar x-ray
+- biplane x-ray fluoroscopy  (when this not static, but dynamic)
 - to be completed ...
-- biplanar x-ray

 ### nb shoulders
 variable type: integer